markd89/FrontPocket/INSTALL.md

 - `rubberband-cli` (for speed adjustment)
 - `xclip` (X11) or `wl-clipboard` (Wayland) for clipboard support

+FrontPocket uses the TTS engine in CPU mode.
+A GPU is not required and CUDA packages are not installed.
+If you have an NVIDIA GPU you can experiment with GPU acceleration, but it is not needed for normal use.

 ---

 ## 1. Create the system user